rickco75/healthcare-api/README.md

 # Healthcare API

 Welcome to the **Healthcare API**, a robust and scalable backend service designed to manage healthcare-related data efficiently.
-Built with Node.js, TypeScript, and leveraging powerful technologies like Apollo Server, GraphQL, and TypeORM, this API ensures high performance, security, and maintainability.
+Built with Node.js, TypeScript, and leveraging Express.js and SQLite, this API ensures high performance, security, and maintainability.

 ## Table of Contents